Analida's Ethnic Spoon

 • Pairing

-What is cafe de olla?
+What is café de olla?

 Café de olla is a traditional Mexican coffee brewed with cinnamon, clove, star anise and piloncillo (unrefined cane sugar) in a large clay pot, or olla de barro.
 The process typically starts with boiling water in the olla, adding the spices, and the piloncillo until it dissolved.
 Ground dark roast coffee is then stirred in and steeped.
-If you don't have an olla de barro a standard saucepan will work just fine.
+If you don't have an olla de barro, a standard saucepan will work just fine.

 This was inspired by my Vietnamese coconut coffee on this site, and pairs well with pastelitos de guava.